Wahazar/openttd-newgrf-poltrams/docs/readme.txt

 * Running cost modifier:
     Half, normal and double running costs.
 * Keep old trams in purchase menu:
     Allows to disable expiration of old trams.
-This option applies only to this poltram set.
+This option applies only to this Poltram set.
     To disable expiration of all another vehicles, use option "Vehicles never expire" in game settings.
+* Enable tram line without catenary:
+ Allows horse trams if there is no external newgrf providing non-electrified tramway line.

 ----------------------
 4 Development